 Food and good cooking are part of loving life as far as I’m concerned.
 I feel the same way about gardening and other creative pursuits from writing and painting to pottery, wood turning, knitting and even soap making.

 I am lucky enough to share my life with my husband Rick (my one-true-love) who shares my passion for living.
 He cooks, makes wine, is a gifted woodworker/artist, a madly passionate RC airplane builder and pilot and is an all around gem.
-There is also a “cat who walks by himself” in our house- his name is Kipling- (aka the jungle cat.)
+There was also a “cat who walks by himself” in our house- his name was Kipling- (aka the jungle cat), he passed into the unknown in November of 2012.
+After a bit, two lucky little cats, Monsieur Poirot and Miss Marple, joined us to keep his place warm and fill our hearts with light.
 We all live in a much loved little (built in 1916) bungalow in Salt Lake City, Utah.

 We have a great life and I wanted to share in the community of wonderful cooks and food writers who have given me so much enjoyment as I have read (and continue to read) their blogs.
 So that’s why I ‘m here.